rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_1.md

 ## Seeking clarification

-Let's start with a simple goal of everything laid out in this blogpost series:
+Let's start with a simple goal for everything laid out in this blogpost series:

 **Minimize surprises for the interviewee and everyone else involved at every point in the hiring process.**